 Although the release script can be generic to all releases, it should include any specific step, necessary for every specific deployment (config, data, new servers, third party systems, networking changes, etc).

-In this section, we’ll include other helpful preparations you can make to ease the release process.
+In this section, we’ll include some of the release management best practices we follow to ease the release processes.

 Probably the most beneficial one is to implement a blue-green deployment system.
 It will hugely ease the deployment process by allowing you to deploy the new version (and testing it in production), while maintaining the previous version to run for your clients.
 Any problem that might arise will not be detected nor suffered by your clients.